 The following instructions cover the basic requirements for provisioning a Docker workload.
 Optional settings will be left out.
 Extended options are addressed in the last section of this chapter.

 There are two further types of workloads that can be provisioned: CODESYS workloads and Virtual Machine workloads.
 The process for each workload is highlighted in its respective chapter.

 A Docker image is required for the following instructions.
-Refer to the Docker documentation for help on creating a Docker image.
-Note that Docker images in TAR.GZ format are not supported.
+Consult the Docker documentation for help on creating a Docker image.

 - Log in to the Management System.